-- (a) Requirements.--In order for a Senator or a Senate employee, including a family member of that Senator or Senate employee, to be affiliated with a nonprofit entity, that nonprofit entity must meet all of the following: - (1) Have a formally established board of directors with at least four members that is fully accountable for the nonprofit entity's overall operation. - (2) Have a written set of bylaws or rules, approved by its board of directors, which establishes its composition and governance process. - (3) Require official action of the board of directors to be approved and executed in a manner consistent with its bylaws or rules. - (4) Not receive grant funding directly from the Commonwealth that comprises its sole source of operational funding. - (b) Prohibitions.--A Senator or Senate employee, including a family member of that Senator or Senate employee, who is affiliated with a nonprofit entity, may not do any of the following with regard to a nonprofit entity with which that Senator or Senate employee, including a family member of that Senator or Senate employee, is affiliated: - (1) Exercise sole and unilateral control of a final action of the nonprofit entity regarding allocation or disbursement of grant funding that the nonprofit entity receives directly from the Commonwealth. - (2) Direct a Senate employee to staff or provide services to the nonprofit entity as a condition of employment. - (3) Direct the personnel or other resources of the nonprofit entity for the benefit of a Senator's campaign. - (4) Commingle funds from a Senate district office allowance or any other Senate expense account with the funds of the nonprofit entity with the knowledge and intent that those funds are to be used for the direct reimbursement of expenses incurred by that nonprofit entity. - (5) Maintain a Senate district office within or contiguous to the same office as the nonprofit entity.
+- (a) Requirements.--In order for a Senator or Senate employee, including a family member of the Senator or Senate employee, to be affiliated with a nonprofit entity, the nonprofit entity must meet all of the following: - (1) Be a legal entity formed under the laws of this Commonwealth or another state that is qualified for nonprofit status. - (2) Have a formally established board of directors with at least four members that is fully accountable for the nonprofit entity's overall operation. - (3) Have a written set of bylaws or rules, approved by its board of directors, that establishes its composition and governance process. - (4) Require official action of the board of directors to be approved and executed in a manner consistent with its bylaws or rules. - (5) Not receive grant funding directly from the Commonwealth that comprises its sole source of operational funding. - (b) Prohibitions.--A Senator or Senate employee, including a family member of that Senator or Senate employee, who is affiliated with a nonprofit entity may not do any of the following with regard to a nonprofit entity with which that Senator or Senate employee, including a family member of that Senator or Senate employee, is affiliated: - (1) Exercise sole and unilateral control of a final action of the nonprofit entity regarding allocation or disbursement of grant funding that the nonprofit entity receives directly from the Commonwealth. - (2) Direct a Senate employee to staff or provide services to the nonprofit entity as a condition of employment. - (3) Direct the personnel or other resources of the nonprofit entity for the benefit of a Senator's campaign. - (4) Commingle funds from any Senate expense account with the funds of the nonprofit entity with the knowledge and intent that those funds are to be used for the direct reimbursement of expenses incurred by that nonprofit entity. - (5) Maintain a Senate district office within or contiguous to the same office as the nonprofit entity. - (c) Applicability.--A Senator or Senate employee, including a family member of that Senator or Senate employee, shall not be subject to the requirements of this Rule if the affiliated nonprofit entity receives no grant funding directly from the Commonwealth.

-- (c) Applicability.--A Senator or a Senate employee, including a family member of that Senator or Senate employee, shall not be subject to the requirements of this Rule if the affiliated nonprofit entity receives no grant funding directly from the Commonwealth. - (d) Training.--To assure compliance with this Rule by Senators and Senate employees, appropriate training measures shall be implemented by the Senate.
-Training shall be provided annually for all Senators and Senate employees. - (e) Definitions.--As used in this Rule, the following words and phrases shall have the meanings given to them in this section unless the context clearly indicates otherwise:
+- (d) Training.--To assure compliance with this Rule by Senators and Senate employees, appropriate training measures shall be implemented by the Senate.
+Training shall be provided annually for all Senators and Senate employees. - (e) Definitions.--As used in this Rule, the following words and phrases shall have the meanings given to them in this subsection unless the context clearly indicates otherwise: